-Sally McManus is a Senior Lecturer in Health in the Violence and Society Centre.
+Sally McManus is a Senior Lecturer in Health at the Violence and Society Centre.
 She is also affiliated with the National Centre for Social Research and has previously been funded by UKRI ESRC and NIHR.
 Her expertise in quantitative research methods and the measurement of mental health focuses on population trends and the social determinants of mental health, including the role played by violence and abuse.

-Estela Capelas Barbosa is a Senior Research Fellow in the Violence and Society Centre.
-She is a member of the peer-review panel for the NIHR Health Inequalities Research Initiative and has previously been funded by UKRI ESRC, NIHR and Department of Health and Social Care.
+Estela Capelas Barbosa is a Senior Research Fellow at the Violence and Society Centre.
+She is a member of the peer-review panel for the NIHR Health Inequalities Research Initiative and has previously been funded by UKRI ESRC, NIHR and the Department of Health and Social Care.
 Her expertise is in economics, economic and statistical modelling, with an emphasis on social welfare and health economics.

-Elizabeth Cook is a Lecturer in Sociology in the Violence and Society Centre.
+Elizabeth Cook is a Senior Lecturer in Sociology at the Violence and Society Centre.
 She is a Research Associate at the Centre for Criminology, University of Oxford and has previously been funded by the UKRI ESRC.
 Her expertise in qualitative research methods focuses on fatal violence, gender, family, and voluntary sector responses to violence.
 She is the author of Family Activism in the Aftermath of Fatal Violence (Routledge, 2021).

-Jessica Corsi is a Lecturer in Law in the Violence and Society Centre.
+Jessica Corsi is a Lecturer in Law at the Violence and Society Centre.
 She has previously worked for the United Nations and Human Rights Watch.
 Her expertise spans public international law, regional law, and domestic law, combining traditional legal and social science research methods to understand how the law can prevent and alleviate violence and foster substantive and transformative equality.

-Alexandria Innes is a Lecturer in International Relations in the Violence and Society Centre.
+Alexandria Innes is a Senior Lecturer in International Relations at the Violence and Society Centre.
 She has previously been funded by the UKRI AHRC-ESRC.
 Her expertise in the international politics of migration is situated at the intersection of migration studies and critical security studies in international relations.
 She is the author of Postcolonial Citizenship and Transnational Identity (Routledge, 2020).

 Hannah Manzur is a PhD Candidate and Research Associate in the Violence and Society Centre.
-She has previously worked as a Gender Policy Advisor at the European Parliament.
 Her doctoral research explores the relationship between gender, violence and Brexit, focusing on the impact of Brexit on rates of and responses to violence against women and girls in the UK.
+She previously worked as a Gender Policy Advisor at the European Parliament during Brexit.